 Donate to charity.

 Payments to a UK registered charity will avoid Inheritance Tax – so although you’re giving the money away, you’re securing 100% of its value.
-Your estate may qualify to pay Inheritance Tax at a reduced rate of 36% on some assets, if you leave at least 10% of your net estate (your estate after liabilities such as debts and funeral expenses have been paid) to charity in your will.
+Your estate may qualify to pay Inheritance Tax at a reduced rate on some assets, if you leave at least 10% of your net estate (your estate after liabilities such as debts and funeral expenses have been paid) to charity in your will.

 Give ‘gifts’ during your lifetime.

 These aren’t liable for Inheritance Tax if you survive for seven years afterwards.
 So if you officially give antiques in your home to your children, for example, then the value of them will be excluded if you die over seven years later.
 It’s a sliding scale – known as a ‘potentially exempt transfer’.
 There is no limit of the amount you can transfer in this way.

 - anything that has a value, such as money, property, possessions

 - a loss in value when something’s transferred, for less than it’s worth, the difference in value counts as a gift